ZaneStotts/ZNGR/README.md

 ## Languages

 My project is constructed from primarily HTML and a lot of CSS styling, as those two languages are the ones I'm most comfortable with right now.
+I also threw in a little dash of JavaScript to make the picture viewing functions.

 ## Design